 Hard costs refer to those costs which are directly related with the construction of the building or incurred for its development, whereas, Soft Costs refers to those costs which are not related directly related i.e., they are indirectly related with the construction of the building or its development.

-Cost is of different types and categorization and every industry has a different name given to a particular cost.
+Cost is of different types and categorization, and every industry has a different name given to a particular cost.
 Although some cost more or less remains the same and it is generally considered to be of the same nature within all sectors and industries.
-However, in real estate when we talk about construction companies or developers there is a specific name given to costs which is hard cost and soft cost.
+However, in real estate, when we talk about construction companies or developers, there is a specific name given to costs, which is a hard cost and soft cost.

-These two types of cost are used widely in the construction industry and often developers and builders are keen to know which types of cost is being incurred in the construction projects.
+These two types of costs are used widely in the construction industry.
+The developers and builders are often keen to know which types of cost is being incurred in the construction projects.

 Key Differences Between Hard Cost and Soft Cost

-- Hard Cost is those kinds of cost which is directly related to the construction of a project in the real estate industry.
-Cost like raw material, direct labor which is resulting in the construction of a building and is increasing the percentage of completion of a project comes under hard cost.
+- Hard Cost is those kinds of cost, which is directly related to the construction of a project in the real estate industry.
+Cost like raw material, direct labor, which is resulting in the construction of a building and is increasing the percentage of completion of a project comes under hard cost.
 Soft cost, on the other hand, is not directly related to the physical construction of a building and is not contributing to the construction of a building.
-These are an ancillary cost which is indirectly related to the construction of a building
+These are an ancillary cost that is indirectly related to the construction of a building.

-- Hard cost is often referred to as brick and motor cost encompassing the actual physical construction of a real estate development project.
+- Hard cost often refers to as brick and motor cost encompassing the actual physical construction of a real estate development project.
 These costs generally cover the labor and material cost.
-Soft cost, on the other hand, are less obvious than hard cost as it encompasses anything and everything which is not directly related to the physical development of a building
+Soft cost, on the other hand, is less obvious than hard cost as it encompasses anything and everything which is not directly related to the physical development of a building.

-- A major distinction between hard cost and the soft cost is that hard cost is no longer incurred once the project is completed whereas on the other hand soft cost may or may not be continued to be incurred even after the project has been completed and delivered.
-For example, there is a legal case going on the project even after the project has been completed hence, the company needs to incur legal and litigation fees on the project even after the completion of a project
+- A significant distinction between hard cost and the soft cost is that hard costs don’t incur once the project completes.
+Whereas, on the other hand, the soft cost may or may not continue to incur even after the project completion and delivery.
+For example, there is a legal case going on the project even after the completion of the project.
+Hence, the company needs to incur legal and litigation fees on the project even after the project completion.

-- Examples of HC are raw material, labor, fixed equipment which is often classified as hard cost.
-Examples of SC are legal fees, off-site cost, indirect labor, moveable equipment’s which is often classified as soft cost.
-Other examples of hard cost foundation cost interior finish etc.
+- Examples of HC are raw material, labor, fixed equipment, which often classify as hard costs.
+Examples of SC are legal fees, off-site cost, indirect labor, moveable equipment’s which usually classify as soft cost.
+Other examples of hard costs are foundation cost, interior finish, etc.

 |Hard Cost||Soft Cost|

-This has been a guide to Hard Cost vs Soft Cost.
+This article has been a guide to Hard Cost vs. Soft Cost.
 Here we discuss its top 4 differences along with infographics and comparison table.
 You may also have a look at the following articles –